How to Sign PDF on Mac(macOS 10.14 Included)

 Lastly, save the changes by going to "File" and then "Save" button.
 To rename the file click on "Save As" option.

-- How to Export PDF Form Data to Excel on Mac
+- How to Convert JPG to PDF on Mac Quickly

-- How to Convert Excel into PDF on Mac
+- How to Convert PDF to iWork Pages on Mac

 - How to Print PDF on Mac with CutePDF Printer